Red Rock, Ontario: History

+In the 1800s the Hudson's Bay Company post on the northwest shore of Lake Nipigon maintained an outpost at the mouth of the Nipigon River near Red Rock.
+In early years it was a minor establishment, and in 1865 Stevenson described, "The station consisting primarily of two large log buildings, viz a one-roomed dwelling house and a store - also a potato patch, has an unimportant neglected look.
+There are besides two small log shanties ...
+Outside the enclosure there are a few wigwams ...".
+There was an active fishery at Red Rock post with catch supplemented by Nipigon House; in post diaries fishing stations on Lake Nipigon itself are identified at English Bay, Sandy River, Peche au Large, Grande Peche, Roche qui Frappe, and Isle aux Brochel).
+Red Rock House was significantly expanded in the early 1870s.

 The Canadian Pacific Railway was built through the area in the 1880s.
 The first permanent settlers were Finnish homesteaders.
 Around 1920, its first school was built.
 That same decade, the Nipigon Highway was built, providing road access to the farming community.

 In 1937, construction began on a paper mill, along with a new town site for employee homes and bunkhouses.
 Also built that same year were the Quebec Lodge for company officials and the Red Rock Inn.
 But the mill company went bankrupt in 1938, and the project was abandoned.

 In 1940, the mill site was bought by the Canadian Government, who converted the bunkhouses into a prisoner-of-war camp, known as Camp "R".
 It housed German soldiers, merchant seamen, and even German Jews, the first of which arrived in July 1940.
 Guards and officers lived at the Red Rock Inn or in the few houses that had already been built.
 In October 1941, all prisoners were transferred to other internment camps and the site was closed.

 In 1942, a new pulp and paper company bought the site and construction of a mill began again in 1944.
 On July 20, 1945, the community was incorporated as the Improvement District of Red Rock.
 That same year, the mill became operational.
 The town grew with new stores, a theatre, a public school, two railroad stations, and a church.
 In the 1950s, the mill changed ownership and expanded, further increasing the town's population.
 In 1961, the mill became part of the newsprint and container board division of Domtar.

 In 1980, the place was incorporated as a township with elected reeve and council.
 Its first reeve was Douglas McAllen.

 In the 1990s, operations and workforce at the mill were reduced, and in 2006, it shut down permanently.